San Damiano Monona

 Embrace the beauty of the winter season at San Damiano’s Fire and Wonder Winter Gathering, a free, family-friendly event open to the public.
 With snow blanketing the landscape, this event promises a true winter wonderland experience.
 Attendees are invited to come together for an evening of warmth, storytelling, and seasonal festivities on the shores of Lake Monona.

 Friends of San Damiano is honored to welcome Janice Rice, a respected member of the Ho-Chunk Nation, retired librarian, and educator with expertise in literature, culture, history, and language preservation.
 As an environmentalist who deeply values the waters and lands of this region, Rice is excited to share traditional Ho-Chunk stories for an evening of tradition and connection.
-Storytelling will be offered in small groups at 4:30, 5:00, and 5:30 PM in the Frank Allis House.
+Storytelling will be offered in small groups in the Frank Allis House - stay tuned for sign-up information!

 Please note that while the Frank Allis House retains its historic charm, it is not currently equipped with accessibility features.
 However, guests will have the opportunity to enter the house for storytelling and hot drinks, with a capacity of up to 49 people at a time.
 Access to the house may be limited, and we appreciate your understanding.